nickatnight/python-coingecko/README.md

     </a>
 </p>

-⚠️ This package is actively being developed and accepting PRs (see TODO section)!

 A Python wrapper for coingecko.com V3 api.
 Other notable api wrappers that didn't satisfy my need:
-- [pycoingecko](https://github.com/man-c/pycoingecko) has not been active in over two years and does not support the newer endpoints
+- [pycoingecko](https://github.com/man-c/pycoingecko) has not been active in over two years and does not support the newer api endpoints

 ## Features
 - 🪙 **CoinGecko** api routes, including current beta